What is an ethical omnivore?

 We recognise that food choices are influenced by lots of things including time, money and knowledge and none of us get it right every time.
 (In fact, if you're getting it right half the time, you deserve a medal!
 But don't stop there...)

 In our book, behaving ethically equates to taking responsibility for the impacts of your choices.
-Choose regeneratively-farmed food that doesn't cost the planet.
+Take the time to find partners you trust.

 Left Continue shopping